 Louis Navellier is an internal optimist who never attempts to time the market.
-He is always invested 100% in the market.
+He is always invested 100%.
 While this can lead to market-beating gains in bull markets, it can also lead to extremely large losses for his subscribers during bear markets.

 For his newsletter subscribers, Navellier provides a stock grader.
 The stock grader ratings can change quite rapidly after earnings or on breaking news.

-On average there about 40-50 stocks in the Blue Chip Stock Newsletter.
+On average there are about 40-50 stocks in the Blue Chip Stock Newsletter.
 They are broken out into three categories: conservative stocks, moderately aggressive stocks, and aggressive stocks.
-It’s recommended that subscribers allocate 60% of their funds to the conservative stocks, 30% to moderately aggressive stocks and 10% to aggressive stocks.
-Guidance is not given on which stocks to choose within each category.
+It’s recommended that subscribers allocate 60% of their funds to conservative stocks, 30% to moderately aggressive stocks and 10% to aggressive stocks.

 Once a stock is recommended the buy price keeps going up but no sell price is provided.
 Sell recommendations are made however as soon as a stock’s prospects change.
 Navellier will sell his losers quickly – often selling immediately after a poor earnings report.